 Important: These are the most common patterns, not guarantees.
 VESA patterns can change every year with each new model release — even within the same brand and screen size.
 Always check your specific model's spec sheet before buying a mount.

 Every TV mount lists the VESA patterns it supports.
-A universal mount that says "fits 32–70 inch TVs" might only support VESA up to 400×400.
+A "universal" mount that says "fits 32–70 inch TVs" might only support VESA up to 400×400.
 If your 65-inch TV uses 600×400, that mount won't work — even though the size range suggests it should.

 We've been called to fix this more times than we can count:

-Or skip the guesswork entirely — book a mounting appointment with us and we bring the right mount hardware for your specific TV and wall type.
+Or skip the guesswork entirely — book a mounting appointment and we bring the right mount hardware for your specific TV and wall type.
 We've seen every VESA pattern and every wall type in NYC.

 VESA adapter plates exist — they bolt onto the mount's existing arms and provide a different bolt pattern.
 They're mostly practical for smaller screens and monitors.
 For larger TVs, it's usually better to just get the right mount from the start.

 No. VESA is the bolt pattern measured in millimeters, not the screen size in inches.
-A 55-inch and 65-inch TV can have the same VESA pattern (400×400), or two identical 65-inch models from different brands can have completely different VESA patterns.
+A 55-inch and a 65-inch TV can have the same VESA pattern (400×400), or two identical 65-inch models from different brands can have completely different VESA patterns.

 No. Every mount lists the VESA range it supports.
 Universal mounts cover the widest range (typically 100×100 to 600×400), while size-specific mounts cover a narrower range.
 Always check the mount's VESA spec against your TV.